inanna-malick/dvorak/README.md

 dvorak practice
 ======

-I've learning the alphanumeric Dvorak key mappings using learn.dvorak.nl, which offers problem sets made up of english words.
-I greatly prefer this to the standard method of typing random sequences of characters, but as a programmer I can't switch over to Dvorak before I'm somewhat productive using it, which means memorizing the new locations of -]=',/;{_}+\"<>?:[.
+I'm learning the alphanumeric Dvorak key mappings using learn.dvorak.nl, which offers problem sets made up of english words.
+I greatly prefer this to the standard method of typing random sequences of characters, but as a programmer I can't switch over to Dvorak before I'm productive using it, which means memorizing the new locations of -]=',/;{_}+\"<>?:[.
 I initially considered mining github repos for practice text, but I don't *want* plentiful comments and descriptive function names.
 In fact, it doesn't actually need to compile.
 What would be ideal is a sort of pidgin Scala, chock full of operators, brackets and with no type or val name longer than, say, two characters.

 Something like this: